Posts

 Image

-Krishna spoke about treating gold, stone and a handful of soil as equal (6.8), further he said that he who has equal regard for the patrons, strangers, relatives, friends, enemies, meditators, hateful beings, righteous and ungodly, is the best (6.9).
+K rishna spoke about treating gold, stone and a handful of soil as equal (6.8).
+He further said that he who has equal regard for the patrons, strangers, relatives, friends, enemies, meditators, hateful beings, righteous and ungodly, is the best (6.9).
 Krishna started with things and suggested treating them as equals.
-Then he moved on to people in our lives and told us to regard friends and enemies; righteous and ungodly; strangers and relatives as equals.
+Then He moved on to people in our lives and told us to regard friends and enemies; righteous and ungodly; strangers and relatives as equals.
 A closer look would indicate that these are all labels we assign to the people around us and our behaviour towards them would be based on this labelling.
 Interestingly, a friend to us can be an enemy to another person and a friend today can become our enemy tomorrow which indicates that all these labels are situational or biased.
 Hence, Krishna suggests treating them as equals by dropping these labels.
-The subtle message in this area of things, people and relationships is not to treat people and relationships as consumabl
+The subtle message regarding things, people and relationships is not to treat people and relationships as consumables....

 Image

-Krishna says, "The Yogi, who is satisfied with jnana and vijnana (jnana-vijnana-triptha-atma) , who remains unshaken, who has conquered the senses, to whom a lump of earth, stone and gold are the same, is said to be realised one" (6.8).
-Understanding awareness, curiosity, knowledge and experience will help us comprehend what Krishna said.
-Jnana is awareness about self and one is content when one attains it.
-Vijnana, also called science, can be interpreted as curiosity about things and people.
-Collection of all these curiosities along with their answers is nothing but the knowledge which is always of the past and is available in books.
+K rishna says, “The yogi , who is satisfied with jnana and vijnana ( jnana-vijnana-tript-atma ), who remains unshaken, who has conquered the senses, to whom a lump of earth, stone and gold are the same, is said to be realised one” (6.8).
+Understanding the meanings of awareness, curiosity, knowledge and experience will help us comprehend what Krishna said.
+Jnana is awareness about self, and one is content when one attains it.
+Vijnana , also called science, can be interpreted as curiosity about things and people.
+A collection of all these curiosities along with their answers is nothing but the knowledge which is always of the past and is available in books.
 Curiosity is helpful in the initial stages of the internal journey but has got its limitations.
-Even science had to content itself with limitations such as uncertainty principles and dualities regarding particles and waves.
-On the other hand, existence is immutable and in scientific terms, keeps constantly evolving.
-Curiosity looks
+Even science had to accept these limitations such as the principle of uncertainty and dualities regarding particles and waves.
+On the other hand, existence keeps constantly evolving.
+Curiosity looks for answers, but exist...